dsnopek/godot-docs/tutorials/scripting/gdextension/gdextension_c_example.rst

 that the return value for the operator is passed as an out reference, this is a common thing in the API.

-Let's go back the the ``gdexample.h`` file and add a couple of functions that will be used as the callbacks for the Godot API:
+Let's go back to the ``gdexample.h`` file and add a couple of functions that will be used as the callbacks for the Godot API:

 .. code-block:: c